raydenlim/tp/docs/UserGuide.md

 </p>

 F.A.K.E.J.A.R.V.I.S. is your **friendly companion for efficient task and administrative management**, allowing you to excel as a CS1101S Avenger.
-With this tol, you can effortlessly track assignment gradings, monitor student participation, and seamlessly plan tutorials, consultations, and mastery checks.
+With this tool, you can effortlessly track assignment gradings, monitor student participation, and seamlessly plan tutorials, consultations, and mastery checks.

 As Avengers ourselves, we understand the importance of managing both our time and our students effectively.
 F.A.K.E.J.A.R.V.I.S. is the one-stop solution to streamlining your workload, making your life easier.
 It is designed to empower you with the benefits of a Command-Line Interface(CLI), all while preserving the advantages of having a Graphical User Interface(GUI).

-If you're new to the CLI and need assistance, don't worry!
+If you are new to CLI, or unfamiliar with the commands F.A.K.E.J.A.R.V.I.S. offers and need assistance, don't worry!
 This UserGuide is your trusted assistant, and will guide you through every step and ensure that you can unlock the full potential of F.A.K.E.J.A.R.V.I.S.
 Let's get started!

 <!-- * Table of Contents -->
 <main-nav-print />